 - Add an audio description to your video content.
 As of 23 September 2020, all content published on public authorities’ external and internal webs must be audio described.
 This requirement might require that you create a separate version of the video since many players, Youtube included, do not support multiple audio tracks for one video.

 Filming with drones

 Filming with drones counts as camera surveillance and is regulated by the Public Camera Surveillance Act.
-In order to film with a drone, you must submit an application and receive permission from the The Swedish Data Protection Authority.
+In order to film with a drone, you must submit an application and receive permission from the The Swedish Authority for Privacy Protection (IMY).